drevops/git-artifact/README.md

 ## 🧹 Modifying artifact content

-`--gitignore` option allows to specify the path to the artifact's `.gitignore` file that replaces existing `.gitignore` (if any) during the build.
+`--gitignore` option allows to specify the path to the artifact's `.gitignore` file that replaces existing `.gitignore` (if any) during packaging.
 Any files no longer ignored by the replaced artifact's `.gitignore` are added into the deployment commit.
 If there are no no-longer-excluded files, the deployment commit is still created, to make sure that the deployment timestamp is